gorgexec/MvvmCore/README.md

     }
 }
 ```
 That's it.
-And nothing about ViewModelFactory, ViewModelProvider, Dagger2 MultiBindingModules and other stuff concerning ViewModel creation and databinding.
+And nothing about ViewModelFactory, ViewModelProvider, Dagger2 MultiBindingModules, DataBindingUtil and other stuff concerning ViewModel creation and databinding.
 All under the hood!

 ## Features
 * ViewModel automated instantiation through Dagger2 out of the box.